How Many Dart Frogs Can Live Together?

 How many dart frogs can be kept in a 20 gallon tank?

 As a general rule of thumb, a minimum of 5 gallons of space for each dart frog is necessary.
-So, in a 20 gallon tank, you can keep 3 to 4 dart frogs.
-However, I’ll recommend not keeping more than 3 dart frogs in a single enclosure.
+So, in a 20-gallon tank, you can keep 3 to 4 dart frogs.
+However, it is recommended not to keep more than 3 dart frogs in a single enclosure.

 Sometimes calculating the gallon capacity of a tank may not be sufficient.
 For instance, a 55-gallon tank with dimensions of 48″ x 12″ x 18″ may only provide enough floor space for 30 gallons.